NadavKahlon/NadavKahlon/README.md

 ### About Me

-- I'm a 21 years old R&D engineer.
+- I'm a 21 years old R&D engineer
-- I study for an M.Sc. in computer science.
+- I study for an M.Sc. in computer science
-- I like learning new things, developing cool projects, and tackling difficult challenges.
+- I like learning new things, developing cool projects, and tackling difficult challenges
-- My main interests are machine learning and cybersecurity.
+- My main interests are machine learning and cybersecurity
-- I'm also interested in math, psychology, management, economics and physics.
+- I'm also interested in math, psychology, management, economics and physics

 ### My Stats